tabletop-generator/ttg-server/docs/CONTRIBUTING.md

 npm run dev
 ```

-You can also use Prisma Studio by running `npx prisma studio`.

 ### Using the Visual Studio Code Debugger

 You can also use the Visual Studio Code debugger instead of `npm run dev`: